dlowe-net/irken/README.md

 aims to honor as much of IRC as possible while still remaining small enough to understand by tinkerers.

-In order to keep Irken small, the main file is arbitrarily capped to 1000 lines of non-blank, non-comment code.

 Features
 --------